bertreb/pimatic-sounds/README.md

 In the text string you can use variables to create dynamic voice text.

 In the file string you can also use variables to create dynamic selection of audio files.
 A variable-only file string must still be enclosed by "".
 The resulting filenames ***must be without spaces!***

+For the volume variable a number or a variable can be used.

 You can set the mainvolume with the command 'play vol [0-100] on mysoundsdevice'.
 The 'vol [0-100]' after text or file is optional and will override the mainvolume.
 If not set, the value of the mainvolume is 20.